Guide to the Debt Repayment Scheme in Singapore

 In order to apply for the DRS, you are first required to file a bankruptcy application with the court.
 Or, if your creditors have already taken out bankruptcy proceedings against you, the court will refer you to the Insolvency Office for the OA to assess your eligibility to enter the DRS.

-What is the Eligibility Criteria for the DRS?
+What is the Eligibility Criteria for the Debt Repayment Scheme?

 You are eligible for the DRS if: